Cost to Replace Carpet With Hardwood Flooring in 2025

 Replacing carpet with hardwood can transform your home.
 It adds elegance and increases property value.

-But how much does it cost to make this change?
-The cost of replacing carpet with hardwood depends on several factors.
-These include the type of hardwood, the size of the area, and labor charges.
-On average, homeowners can expect to spend between $6 and $12 per square foot.
+But how much does it actually cost?
+The answer depends on a few key factors: the type of hardwood, the size of the area, and local labor rates.
+On average, U.S. homeowners spend between $6 and $12 per square foot, covering both materials and installation.

 Replace Carpet With Hardwood